 “Well, not at first!” she added.
 “To begin with his job will mostly involve analyzing data.
 But I have faith young Ciro here will go far.
 I hope you all help him settle in.
 Show him around, explain which menu items to avoid, that sort of thing.
 I know the colony can be a bit confusing sometimes.
 Yes, Ezinne?”

 At the side table, an older woman was hunched over her meal.
 She sat up enough to move her hands rapidly in front of her face.
 Ciro recognized her sign language, but the gestures were lost to him.

 Abuela leaned up a little to whisper in his ear.
-“Evelyn wants to know if you brought any music with you.”
+“Ezinne wants to know if you brought any music with you.”

 “Oh?
 Um—” Ciro was taken aback.
 “A few petabytes, I guess?
 I have a little bit of everything.”